 The fact that you're looking for the best gravel bike is no surprised.
-Unless you’ve been living under a rock for the past few years – or a large pile of gravel, perhaps – you might have noticed gravel bikes are cycling’s ‘next big thing’.
-In fact, they are ‘today’s big thing’ – almost every brand on the planet has launched a gravel bike, leaving cyclists either wondering what the hell they are all about or reaching furiously for their wallets.
-But the first question to answer is, of, course, what is the best gravel bike?
+Unless you’ve been living under a rock for the past few years – or a large pile of gravel, perhaps – you'll know that gravel bikes are cycling’s ‘next big thing’.
+In fact, they are ‘cycling's current big thing’, as almost every brand on the planet has launched a gravel bike.
+Raising the question, what is the best gravel bike?